-Section 1 consists of five parts.
-Candidates will be required to answer Part A, and two further Parts chosen from B, C, D and E. The five parts are as follows:
+Section 1 consists of four parts.
+Candidates will be required to answer Part A, and one further Part chosen from B, C and D. The four parts are:

-- Part A Mathematics
+Part A Mathematics

-- Part B Physics
+Part B Physics

-- Part C Chemistry
+Part C Chemistry

-- Part D Biology
+Part D Biology

-- Part E Advanced Mathematics and Advanced Physics

-There are 18 multiple-choice questions in each part, and each candidate will therefore be required to answer a total of 54 questions.
-The time allowed to complete Section 1 is 80 minutes and candidates should be careful to manage their time accordingly.
+There are 20 multiple-choice questions in each part, and each candidate will therefore be required to answer a total of 40 questions.
+The time allowed to complete Section 1 is 60 minutes and candidates should be careful to manage their time accordingly.
 Results for each part will be reported separately.
 Calculators may NOT be used in Section 1.